linhaowei1/HMC/README.md

   bash scripts/pred.sh
   ```

-Then the scripts will automatically save results to `./log` dir.
+Then the scripts will automatically save the results to `./log` dir.

 ## License